CD Rates Today: December 21, 2022—Earn More Than 4% Interest

 Highest CD Rates Today: 1-Year, 6-Month, 9-Month Terms

-The highest interest rate currently being offered on a one-year CD—one of the most popular CD terms—is 4.40%, according to data from Bankrate.com.
-If you find a 12-month CD with a rate in that neighborhood, you’ve found a good deal.
-One week ago, the best rate was a higher 4.59%.
+The highest interest rate currently being offered on a 12-month CD—one of the most popular CD terms—is 4.50%, according to data from Bankrate.com.
+If you find a 12-month CD with a rate in that neighborhood, you’re getting a good deal.
+One week ago, the best rate was the same.

 The average APY, or annual percentage yield, on a one-year CD is now 2.34%, up from 2.31% a week ago.
-APY provides a more accurate calculation of the annual interest you’ll earn with a CD because it factors in compound interest.
-That’s the interest you earn not only on your deposit (or principal) but also on the interest itself.
+APY provides a more accurate picture of the yearly interest you’ll earn with a CD because it takes into account compound interest.
+That’s the interest you earn not only on your deposit (or principal) but also on the interest in the account.

-If you’re interested in a shorter-term CD, today’s best six-month CD rate is 4.21%.
-That compares with 4.31% a week ago.
-The current average APY for a six-month CD is 1.81%, compared to 1.78% last week at this time.
+If you’d prefer a CD with a shorter term than one year, today’s best rate on a six-month CD is 4.45%.
+The top rate was the same last week.
+The current average APY for a six-month CD is 1.82%, up from 1.78% last week at this time.

 Nine-month CDs today are being offered at an average APY of 2.46%, up from 2.45% a week ago.